MicrosoftEdge/WebView2Feedback/specs/HostResourceMapping.md

   /// Add a host name mapping for host resources in a folder.
   /// After adding the mapping, the app can then use http or https urls with the specified hostName as host name
   /// of the urls to access files in the local folder specified by folderPath.
+  /// This applies to top level document and iframe navigations as well as sub resource references from a document.
   /// accessKind specifies the kind of access control to the host resources from other sites.
   /// Relative folderPath is supported and interpreted as relative to the exe path of the app.
   /// For example, after calling AddVirtualHostNameToFolderMapping(L"app-file.invalid", L".",